Mattis defends Mexico border deployment in first troop visit

 Trump’s supporters, including Republicans in Congress, have embraced the deployment.

-But critics have assailed the decision, calling it a political stunt to drive Republican voters to the polls.
+But critics have assailed it as a political stunt to drive Republican voters to the polls.
 They have scoffed at Trump’s comparison of caravans of Central American migrants, including women and children, to an “invasion.”

-Mattis, speaking to a small group of reporters traveling with him, rejected criticism and said the deployment was the right thing to do.
+Mattis, speaking to a small group of reporters travelling with him, rejected criticism and said the deployment was the right thing to do.

 “It’s very clear that support to border police or border patrol is necessary right now,” Mattis said, noting that that was the assessment of the Department of Homeland Security.